 Bioletti argued the clients who said he had overcharged them had actually received value for their money.

-Lawyers for the Law Society previously argued the work Hart had done for a particular criminal client could have been done for $15,000, instead of the $35,000 that Hart charged.
+Lawyers for the Law Society previously argued the work Hart had done for a particular criminal client could have been done for $15,000, instead of the $35,000 he charged.

-But Bioletti said that clients paid lawyers for results, and Hart had succeeded in securing both name suppression and bail for his client whose offending was at the top end of Crimes Act offences.
+Bioletti said clients paid lawyers for results, and Hart had succeeded in securing both name suppression and bail for his client whose offending was at the top end of Crimes Act offences.

 "People spend millions of dollars defending themselves from criminal charges in this town," Bioletti said.